 Investing Real Estate Investing

-For as little as $100, anyone can get started in real estate investing by owning portions of rental property.
+For as little as $100, anyone can invest in real estate by owning portions of rental properties with Arrived.
+But there are drawbacks you'll want to learn more about, including fees and low liquidity.

 Arrived